 In addition, the best virtual cards should also allow consumers to pause their virtual card if they don't want to close it indefinitely.
 For example, with Privacy, if consumers know they won't shop for a while, they can go into their account and pause their card.
 This feature renders the card temporarily ineffective until the consumer wants to use it again.
 In that case, the person just has to go to their account and restart their card; then, it will work as usual.

 Having different virtual cards for different merchants ensures consumers are better protected against data breaches.
 For instance, Privacy provides a virtual card for Spotify, a virtual card for Netflix, and the list goes on from there.

 By offering different cards for specific merchants, Privacy helps safeguard consumers' personal information.
 Should a data breach occur at one merchant, consumers don't have to worry about the mishap affecting their other subscriptions.

 The best virtual cards will offer consumers convenience, security, and control.
 If consumers are shopping for one, they should take the seven features above into consideration as they will ensure they set up an account with a good, reputable virtual card company and are happy with their decision.

 What’s your favorite benefit of virtual cards?
-Drop us note on our Twitter (@PrivacyHQ) and sign up for Privacy today for free and get $5 towards your first purchase.
+Sign up for Privacy today for free and get $5 towards your first purchase.